michall-m/flame-basics/README.md

 ![](images/FL_global.jpeg)

 It defines three local trainers this time.
 Those can run on separate servers in different parts of the world.
 For example, one could be located in Europe, one in America and one in Asia.
-This approach allows saving on one of the most expensive resources in large-scale systems - the bandwith.
+This approach allows saving on one of the most expensive resources in large-scale systems - the bandwidth.
 Instead of sending the data to one centralized server over long distances, users would be able to send the data to the regional trainers instead.
 The regional trainers synchronize with the global aggregator much more rarely and exchange a much smaller portion of the data, since part of the training is done on the regional trainer itself.

 This example will allow us to show how to implement such replication in practice using Flame.

 ## 4. Solution architecture
 Based on the case study concept, we present a solution architecture.
 Our TAG topology consists of three worker nodes (roles), one in the United States, Europe, and Asia which are then connected to the master node (central role).
-To better understand how TAGs work and are build let us introduce some theoretical background about roles and channel, nucleus elements of TAGs.
+To better understand how TAGs work and are built, let us introduce some theoretical background about roles and channel, nucleus elements of TAGs.

 A channel is an undirected edge between a pair of roles.
 It is an abstraction for communication backend or protocols.